PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

             new Translation3d(0.0, 0, camHeightOffGround), new Rotation3d(0, camPitch, 0));

-Then create the real camera object if not already defined in the real robot code. then create the simulated camera object which is linked to the real camera to spoof the NT4 readings for it.
-The PhotonCameraSim also allows for a json to be loaded to mimick the exact setup of your hardware.
-I have selected a preset Limelight default which sets the lens distortion and latency.
+Then create the real camera object if not already defined in the real robot code. then create the simulated camera object which is linked to the real camera to publish the NT4 readings for it.
+The ``PhotonCameraSim`` also allows for a json to be loaded to mimick the exact setup of your hardware. this example selects a preset Limelight preset which sets the lens distortion,latency, and other parameters soted in ``SimCameraProperties``.
 The final two parameters set the percent for tag detection and the max detection range in meters

 .. tab-set-code::
    .. code-block:: java